jmschabdach/bootstrap-tabdrop/README.md

 Original site and examples: http://www.eyecon.ro/bootstrap-tabdrop/

-Added functionality: Displays the text of an active tab selected from the dropdown list instead of the text option on the dropdown tab.
+Added functionality: Displays the text of an active tab selected from the dropdown list instead of the text option on the dropdown tab (improved).

+Added functionality: Allows customizable offset to determine whether tab is overflown or not.

 ## Requirements